LassoSoft/LassoGuide/lasso_guide_source/getstart/beginners/using-web-request.rst

 Inspecting Browser Request Data
 *******************************

-So far we have talked in general terms about a web server using Lasso to put together an HTML document for a web browser to view, but we haven't talked about how a server and browser communicate.
+So far, we have talked in general terms about a web server using Lasso to put together an HTML document for a web browser to view, but we haven't talked about how a server and browser communicate.
 Briefly, web browsers and web servers communicate over a protocol called HTTP.
 Think of the HTTP protocol as the